neu-vi/PlanarRecon/DEMO.md

 ## Step 2: Run the demo
 After [retrieving the captured data](https://github.com/Varvrar/ios_logger#get-saved-datasets) and transfer it to a GPU-enabled machine, you are good to proceed.
 Notice that it's a good idea to start with the [example data](https://drive.google.com/file/d/1FKccOUCW2T_rV81VhqVeqeo-dec8ooNW/view?usp=sharing) to make sure the environment for PlanarRecon is correctly configured.
+If you didn't run data preparation for ScanNet, you need to download [normal anchors](https://drive.google.com/file/d/19KcT4XlKWuJNLHU8dDZEDJ7ulkVIETiB/view?usp=sharing), and change the NORMAL_ANCHOR_PATH in [demo.yaml](config/demo.yaml).

 1. Change the data path in [demo.yaml](config/demo.yaml).
 2. Run PlanarRecon demo: